kYroL01/GiantStepsNet/README.md

 ### Dependencies

-Run the script `dep.sh` to satisfy to dependencies for the project
+Run `go mod tidy` to satisfy the dependencies